 On October, 15 1946 the Dutch War Graves Service began to rebury German soldiers and civilians who are buried in the Netherlands on the cemetery in Ysselsteyn.

 Most collective cemeteries and all other German military cemeteries from the Second World War in the Netherlands were dissolved successively.

 About 3000 German soldiers from the cemetery in Margraten, where they have been buried by the American War Graves Service, were brought to Ysselsteyn.
 Most of these soldiers are war dead from the Battle of the Bulge in the Ardennes and Hürtgenwald

 The identification of the soldiers took place by using information over age, height, teeth image, identification marks and clues given by companions or relatives.

 Besides German soldiers and civilians also other Nationalities where buried on this cemetery, for example foreign volunteers.
 Most German civilians, among them women and children, buried on this cemetery, were killed by malnutrition and sickness in the former concentration camp Vught (Netherlands) where they were evacuated after October 1944 by Allied forces.

 *All* photos submitted to Find A Grave are copyrighted by the photographer so please respect the work of every volunteer who shares their time, effort and work product on this site.

-*Please* do not take my photos without permission and post them on other sites.
+*Please* do not take my photos and or information without permission and post them on other sites.